 The above mentionned methods act all the same regardless the number of input data frames.
 For reasonable noise estimations it is recommended to provide at least three or more frames.
-If less than three frames are provided the noise estimation is performed as depicted in the table below:
+If less than three frames are provided the noise estimation is performed as depicted in Table 1 below.